The Schomburg Center for Research in Black Culture

 Resource materials are organized by format into five distinct divisions: Research and Reference; Manuscripts, Archives and Rare Books; Photographs and Prints; Moving Image and Recorded Sound; and Art and Artifacts.
 A cultural center as well as a repository, the Schomburg Center also sponsors a wide array of interpretive programs, including exhibitions, scholarly and public forums and cultural performances.

-Beginning in 2012, Guided Tours will only be available on a limited basis Mondays through Fridays, 10 a.m. to 3 p.m.
-Reservations are by appointment only.
-For reservations, please complete the Tour Request Form.
+Guided Tours are available on a limited basis Mondays through Fridays, 10 a.m. to 3 p.m.
+Tours are by appointment only.
+To make an appointment, please complete the Tour Request Form.
 Please fax to 212-491-6760 or email the completed form to firstname.lastname@example.org.

 Guided Tours must be scheduled a minimum of 30 days in advance.
 Guided Tours are limited to 30 people per group.
 Scheduled tours are usually 30 to 60 minutes depending on exhibition content.